grpc/proposal/A27-xds-global-load-balancing.md

     {
       "server_uri": <string containing URI of xds server>,
       // List of channel creds; client will stop at the first type it
       // supports.
-This field is optional; if not specified, xDS will use
+This field is required and must contain at least one
-      // the same channel creds as the backends, but with any associated
+      // channel creds type that the client supports.
-      // call creds stripped off.
       "channel_creds": [
         {
           "type": <string containing channel cred type>,